sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 ---
 layout: page
 element: notes
-title: Genome browser visualization of base modification data
+title: Visualisation of base modification data - part I
 ---

 We have called modifications in a reference-anchored manner in the